intel/scikit-learn-intelex/doc/daal4py/model-builders.rst

 ------------------
 Model Builders support only base inference with prediction and probabilities prediction.
 The functionality is to be extended.
 Therefore, there are the following limitations:
 - The categorical features are not supported for conversion and prediction.
 - The multioutput models are not supported for conversion and prediction.
-- The tree SHAP calculations are not supported.
+- SHAP values can only be calculated for regression models.

 Examples